Highland Mills, New York

 Highland Mills is a hamlet and former census-designated place (CDP) in Orange County, New York, United States.
 The population was 3,468 at the 2000 census.
-It is part of the Poughkeepsie–Newburgh–Middletown, NY Metropolitan Statistical Area as well as the larger New York–Newark–Bridgeport, NY-NJ-CT-PA Combined Statistical Area.
+It is part of the Kiryas Joel–Poughkeepsie–Newburgh, NY Metropolitan Statistical Area as well as the larger New York–Newark–Bridgeport, NY-NJ-CT-PA Combined Statistical Area.

 Highland Mills is in the town and village of Woodbury adjacent to the New York State Thruway (Interstate 87).
 The U.S. Census Bureau ceased counting Highland Mills as a separate designated place when the town of Woodbury incorporated as a village.

 Geography

 Highland Mills is located at 41°21′5″N 74°7′40″W (41.351299, -74.127810).